meisl/discrete-nor-logic-clock/7-seg-decoders/Formal-languages.md

 + feasability: how to deal with non-finiteness?
 + sheer practicality: even if theoretically possible, is it worth the effort?!
 + last, not least - *does it make sense?*
-  That is: identify what it is that we want to express, break it down into parts - and **make these parse *explicit***
+  That is: identify what it is that we want to express, break it down into parts - and **make these parts *explicit***

 We'll start with addressing the last point, and add more as we go.